Last Updated on October 12, 2023 by Karl Thompson

 The March of Progress view of childhood argues that childhood has gradually improved over the last century or so.

-We can point to at least the following significant inequalities among children...
+We can point to at least the following significant inequalities between children…

 Girls suffer more problems in childhood than boys

-One example of this is that girls have to negotiate the psychological pressures of ‘objectification’ much more than boys – Evidence below
+Some more historical evidence shows that girls have to negotiate the psychological pressures of ‘objectification’ much more than boys:

 - A 2007 survey of Brownies aged 7-10 were asked to describe ‘planet sad’ – they spoke of it being inhabited by girls who were fat.